gicentre/litvis/documents/tutorials/elmVegaliteWalkthrough/elmVegaliteWalkthrough2.md

 ### A Strip plot ([3:26](https://youtu.be/9uaHRWj04D4?t=3m26s))

 We could encode one of the numeric data fields as a _strip plot_ where the horizontal position of a tick mark is determined by the magnitude of the data item (maximum daily temperature in this case).
-With elm-vega, we do the following to create this visualization expression:
+With elm-vegalite, we do the following to create this visualization expression:

 ```elm {v l s}
 stripPlot : Spec